Landscape & Screening

 23.2 Enforcement of Landscape Provisions

 A. No building permit or certificate of occupancy may be issued for any lot or use subject to the requirements of this Article unless all the requirements of this Article have been met.
-Failure to implement the landscape and/or stormwater management plan, or to maintain the lot or use in conformance with the landscape and/or stormwater management plan, is cause for revocation of the certificate of occupancy and/or the application of fines and penalties, as established in this Ordinance.
+Failure to implement the plan, or to maintain the lot or use in conformance with the plan, is cause for revocation of the certificate of occupancy and/or the application of fines and penalties, as established in this Ordinance.
 In addition, all landscape is subject to periodic inspection.

 B. Prior to the issuance of a certificate of occupancy, as applicable, a landscape architect or professional engineer licensed in Louisiana shall certify with signature and seal in an affidavit that the landscape and stormwater management measures have been installed in accordance with all approved plans and specifications, subject to existing conditions and unless otherwise specified.